How to find your WooCommerce customer lifetime value

 The Lifetime Value field in Users Insights

 The WooCommerce module of Users Insights provides a field called “Lifetime value.”
 This field is available in the user table and the Users Insights smart filters.
-This field gives you a reasonable estimate of the total money spent by each customer.
-When measuring your customer value, the lifetime value field is slightly more accurate than the number of orders field.
+It gives you a reasonable estimate of the total money spent by each customer.
+When measuring customer value, the lifetime value field is slightly more accurate than the number of orders field.

-Although the number of orders can show you the customers with the most purchases, they might not be your most valuable customers, as they might only buy the cheapest products.
+Although the number of orders can show you the customers with the most purchases, they might not be your most valuable customers, as they might only buy the cheapest products from your WordPress site.
 For example, a customer who has bought two products at the price of $100 is more valuable (based on the money spent) than a customer who has bought five products at $10.

 WooCommerce Lifetime Value of Users Insights